FACTS & FIGURES

 According to the Chicago Literacy Alliance, an estimated "882,000 – or 30% of adults in Chicago – have low basic literacy skills and would benefit from adult literacy and/or adult basic education services."

 The numbers of people who are – or will be – rebuilding their lives speak for themselves.

 And while we wholeheartedly believe in the healing power of art, we're also realists.
 We understand that, for many people, just finding a safe place to rest can be a struggle.
 With staggeringly high rates of addiction and incarceration, homelessness, abuse and neglect, we know that creating art might not be a priority.

-We also know that, in addition to finding a job, food, and shelter, the path to rebuilding a fulfilling life includes understanding and telling our history so that we can identify destructive patterns to avoid in the future.
+We also know that, in addition to finding a job, food, and shelter, the path to rebuilding a fulfilling life includes understanding and telling our history – so that we can identify what has brought us great joy as well as destructive patterns to avoid.

 ...viewing man in his totality within a wide ecological spectrum, and…emphasizing the view that ill health or disease is brought about by an imbalance, or disequilibrium, of man in his total ecological system and not only by the causative agent and pathogenic evolution.